legenary/Pistachio/README.md

 # Pistachio
-Pistachio Engine is self-learned project based on the Hazel Engine by the Cherno. https://github.com/thecherno/hazel
+Pistachio Engine is self-learning project based on the Hazel Engine by the Cherno. https://github.com/thecherno/hazel